mdsol/clojure-mauth-client/README.md

 Version 2.0.5 update -
 With this version we have removed dependency of extra header "mauth-version" that we needed to validate mauth requests with v2 version.
 No need to send this extra header to validate v2 version requests.

+Version 2.0.6 update -
+With this version we have removed throwing exceptions when not valid mauth headers keys are added or no valid token passed in signature.

 ## Contributing/ Tests
 Tests can be run using `lein test`.